Apostille USA

 • Federal authentication often adds additional processing time.

-• Translation requirements can increase overall timelines.
+• Translation requirements can increase overall timelines — see our guide on translation before legalization for details.

 • Incorrect document preparation is a major cause of delays.